fdioDocs/vpp-docs/docs/guides/progressivevpp/twovppinstances.rst

 .. _action-ping-from-vpp1-to-vpp2-1:

-Action: Ping from vpp1 to vpp2
+Ping from vpp1 to vpp2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ping 10.10.2.2 from vpp1